-Intergenerational partnerships between long-term care (LTC) homes and secondary school students create opportunities to combat ageism, reduce negative perceptions and improve well-being through positive experiences.
-Using these partnerships to develop experiential learning placements for students can support a recruitment strategy for the future LTC workforce.
-This webinar is being offered by the Ontario Association of Residents’ Councils (OARC) in collaboration with the Ontario CLRI hosted at the RIA.
+Partnerships between long-term care (LTC) homes and secondary schools create opportunities to reduce negative perceptions and improve well-being through positive experiences.
+Experiential Learning in Long-Term Care: A Guidebook for Building Partnerships Between Secondary Schools and Long-Term Care Homes guides LTC homes and secondary schools through the process of building partnerships and implementing placement opportunities for students.
+These opportunities help build capacity within homes, and support a recruitment strategy for the future LTC workforce by generating interest in LTC careers.
+This webinar is offered by the Ontario Association of Residents’ Councils (OARC) in collaboration with the Ontario CLRI at the RIA.

 By participating in this webinar, you will: